-Don’t claim that you have the best work environment; let your employees say it on your behalf.
-Including testimonials on your careers page will make your company sincere and credible.
+Please don’t claim that you have the best work environment; let your employees say it on your behalf.
+Including testimonials on your careers page will make your construction company sincere and credible.

 Say No to Stock Photos

-A picture is worth a thousand words, right?
+A picture is worth a thousand words.
 Well, stock photos are worth nothing!

-Add photos of your offices, employees in action, worksites, etc. Make sure to include your branded shirts, banners, and logo in these photos.
+Add photos of your offices, employees in action, worksites, etc. Include your branded shirts, banners, and logo in these photos.

 Step 2: Source the Best Qualified Employees

 After establishing your brand in your quest to learn how to hire a construction worker, you’re ready to start the actual search for employees.

 Use Job Boards for Basic Prospects

-Some people claim that job boards will become obsolete as social media grows more and more.
-Nobody knows what could happen.
+Some people claim that job boards will become obsolete as social media grows more and more, and nobody knows what could happen.
 Still, job boards hold a significant share in today’s hiring market and play a critical role as you learn how to hire construction workers.

-Niche job boards are usually less famous than the general ones.
-That’s why they have less overall traffic.
+Niche job boards for construction workers are usually less popular than general ones, which is why they have less traffic.
 However, their leads are better targeted with a higher chance of success.
 It wouldn’t hurt to post on free boards, for sure.

-Consider Recruitment Firms to Source Confidential Passive Candidates
+Consider Construction Recruitment Firms to Source Confidential Passive Candidates

 The biggest problem with job boards is the lack of filtering.
 You can get hundreds of applications but find out that only 20% have the right skills.
 This isn’t the case with a construction recruitment firm as they have a large pool of carefully-selected, pre-screened, and referenced candidates.
-This way, the prospects you’ll get will have a higher chance of being a better fit.
+This way, your prospects will have a higher chance of being a better fit.

-Furthermore, recruiting firms provide you with unique insights about your local community.
+Furthermore, recruiting firms provide you with unique insights into your local community and specific industry.
 You’ll know about the salary rates, career expectations, available skill sets, various hiring complexities, and much more data that you couldn’t find elsewhere.

 Work on the Word of Mouth

-A LinkedIn study in 2015 revealed that 92% of consumers trust their peers over brands when they consider purchasing.
-Recruiting is no different.
+A LinkedIn study in 2015 revealed that 92% of consumers trust their peers over brands when they consider purchasing, and recruiting is no different.

-Keep your current employees posted about your vacancies and request sharing them on their social media.
-You can also assign bonuses to reward qualified leads.
+Keep your current employees posted about your vacancies and share them on their social media.
+You can also assign bonuses to reward qualified leads that get hired.

-Giving presentations at your local high schools or university is a sure way to spread the word about your company and should be integral to your construction industry recruitment strategy.
+Giving presentations at your local high schools or universities is a sure way to spread the word about your company and should be integral to your construction industry recruitment strategy.

-Offer summer jobs, internships, or apprenticeships to engage students and give them a general sense of the construction industry.
-Even if you don’t hire, you’ll be the first company they consider when they’re old enough.
+Consider offering summer jobs, internships, or apprenticeships to engage students and give them a general sense of the construction industry.
+Even if you don’t hire them, you’ll be the first company they consider when they’re old enough.

-Consider collaborating with local programs that train students.
-Take YouthBuild, for example.
-This program teaches construction skills to youth, enabling them to build affordable housing for themselves and their community.
+Further, consider collaborating with local programs that train students.
+Take YouthBuild, for example, a program that teaches construction skills to youth, enabling them to build affordable housing for themselves and their community.

 It usually takes more than one email to close hires, similar to marketing and sales.
 The conversion rate goes up with every step you take.

 However, don’t go shooting emails like you have nothing else to do!
 Leave four days, at least, before sending a follow-up email.